Reviews You Can Rely On

 The Gregory Endo 15 is recognized for its outstanding storage and organization, boasting a large 3-liter 3D-Hydro water reservoir, a comfortable and adjustable suspension system, and a pocket or sleeve for every piece of gear.
 In addition to a large main storage compartment that houses the water reservoir and a removable tool pouch, this pack includes a front zippered compartment with a padded and lined sunglasses pocket, an external zippered valuables pocket, and zippered hip belt pockets.
 A ventilated back panel supports the cleverly designed storage features with moisture-wicking mesh and an adjustable Shift RS hip belt to help dial in a comfortable custom fit.

-While the high-end features on this pack are undoubtedly impressive, they come with a weight penalty, making the Endo 15 one of the heaviest packs in our lineup.
-And although the 3-liter reservoir provides plenty of capacity, it's a little bit trickier to access and remove than models with a separate reservoir sleeve, and its smaller circular opening makes refilling and cleaning more complicated than with some of the other top-rated hydration systems.
-However, the Endo 15 makes a great choice for a heavy-duty hauler to help organize hiking gear, bike tools, camping equipment, or tools for fieldwork.
-For a lighter weight and lower profile pack with a bladder that's easier to clean, we recommend the Evoc Ride 12L.
+Unfortunately, all the impressive high-end features come with a weight penalty, making the Endo 15 one of the heaviest models we tested.
+The 3-liter reservoir offers plenty of capacity, but it is a bit trickier to access and remove than contenders with a separate reservoir sleeve, and its smaller circular opening makes refilling and cleaning more challenging than some of the other high-rated hydration systems.
+Check out the Evoc Ride 12L for a lighter weight and lower profile pack with a bladder that's easier to clean.
+Nevertheless, the Endo 15 is a terrific option for a heavy-duty hauler to help organize hiking gear, bike tools, camping equipment, or tools for fieldwork.

 Read more: Gregory Endo 15 review